“Every game has principles that successful players master to achieve winning results. So does life.”

 Value of Information

 How much would you pay to know something before making a decision?
-If that amount is less than the cost of doing the research, you may want to do the research.
+If that amount is more than the cost of doing the research, you may want to do the research.

 Wherever possible, default to the scientific literature on what works in changing lives and what doesn’t.
-Systematic reviews and meta-analyses are gold.
+Systematic reviews and meta-analyses are the gold standard.

-You don’t know how to optimally upgrade yourself any more than you know what dark energy is.
-Expect to be wrong and fail often.
-Self-compassion is key.
+You don’t know how to optimally upgrade yourself any more than you know what “optimal”, “upgrade”, and “yourself” really mean.
+Expect to be wrong and change your mind often.

 Don’t let systemic forces you’re mostly unaware of shape the majority of your life outcomes.
 “Live deliberately.” -Henry David Thoreau